 Topics of Study:

-Introduction to Nashoba Brooks Core Values (Collaboration, Empathy, Inclusivity, Resilience, Empathy, Integrity) • Transition to Middle School • Self Reflection; Introduction to Mindfulness • Gratitude • Nutrition • Emotions • Fitness • Conflict Resolution and Bullying • Puberty and Human Sexuality
+Introduction to Nashoba Brooks Core Values (Empathy, Inclusivity, Resilience) • Character • Self Reflection Time Capsule • Introduction to Mindfulness • Nutrition • Emotions • Conflict Resolution and Digital Citizenship • Puberty and Human Sexuality

-Counting beats and measures • Reading and writing notes on the treble staff • Performing music vocally and on recorders and percussion instruments • Critical listening • Working as an ensemble/team • Developing appropriate vocal techniques
+Counting beats and measures • Reading and writing notes on the treble staff • Performing on a stage • Critical listening • Working as an ensemble/team • Developing appropriate vocal techniques

 How can we use art as a tool and a means to communicate?

-Painting and color mixing • cardboard and found object sculpture • Observational and imaginative drawing • Watercolor painting • Collage
+Topics of Study: Painting and color mixing • Cardboard and found object sculpture • Observational and imaginative drawing • Watercolor painting • Collage

-Drawing: line, shape, and dark and light value • Drawing objects from nature and imagination • Painting: watercolor, tempera• Mixing and blending color • Multi-dimensional artwork
+Skills We teach: Drawing: line, shape, and value • Drawing objects from nature and imagination • Painting: watercolor, tempera, acrylic • Multi-dimensional artwork

 Situated on a beautiful 30-acre campus in historic Concord, Massachusetts, Nashoba Brooks School enrolls all genders in Preschool through Grade 3, and students identifying as girls in Grades 4 through 8.
 Nashoba Brooks is an independent school designed to build community, character, and confidence in its students.